yvelikova/axway-open-docs/content/en/docs/apigw_polref/authn_additional.md

 </wsu:Timestamp>
 ```

 Because the WS-Utility timestamp is inserted into the WS-Security header block, it is also referred to as a WSS timestamp.
-For example, see [*Extract WSS timestamp* on page 1](attributes_extract_timestamp.htm).
+For example, see [Extract WSS timestamp](/docs/apigw_polref/attributes_manipulate/#extract-wss-timestamp-filter).

 Complete the following fields to configure the API Gateway to insert a timestamp into the message: